-Fee payment and credit transactions can be made at the Monitor kiosk at Rockdale and Eastgardens branches using a debit or credit card (Visa, MasterCard, masterpass).

-There is a minimum transaction amount.
+Fee payment and credit transactions can be made at the Monitor kiosk at some library locations using a debit or credit card (Visa, MasterCard, masterpass) or by inserting cash into the machine.
+There is a minimum transaction amount and the machine does not give change.